A guide to the best Zendesk Shopify plugins in 2026

 -

-Simplicity and speed: Forget about long sales calls and complicated implementation projects. eesel AI is built to be self-serve.
-You can connect your knowledge sources, set up your AI agent, and go live in minutes.
+Simplicity and speed: eesel AI is built for quick, self-serve implementation.
+You can connect your knowledge sources, set up your AI agent, and be ready to go very quickly.

 -

-Unified knowledge: This is a huge deal. eesel AI can instantly connect to all of your company knowledge, past Zendesk tickets, your Shopify catalog, internal Google Docs, Confluence pages, you name it.
-This gives the AI a complete picture, which leads to much more accurate and helpful answers for your customers.
+Unified knowledge: eesel AI can connect to a wide range of external sources, including past Zendesk tickets, your Shopify catalog, internal Google Docs, and Confluence pages.
+This provides the AI with a broad perspective to help resolve customer queries.

 -